Beachcomber Villas is more than just vacation rental apartments. From the initial planning until you return home happy, we are at your service.

 Dive rinse and storage

-We provide a large plastic bin for the rinsing of your gear though most of our guests find it easier to use the facilities at the Hamlet location of Dive Friends Bonaire since they have renovated their facilities.
+We provide a rinse tank and outdoor shower for the rinsing of your gear though some of our guests find it easier to use the facilities at the Hamlet location of Dive Friends Bonaire.
 Whatever will work best for you, is best for us too.